Upright Row: Muscles Worked and How To Do

 Compared to using dumbbells or a barbell, the smith machine offers an advantage for performing upright rows with better balance and control.

-The Smith Machine’s guided bar path helps ensure proper form and technique throughout each repetition of the exercise.
+The Smith Machine’s guided bar path helps ensure proper form and technique throughout each exercise repetition.

 Smith Machine Upright Row